LincaMarius/ISAP-1_Logisim_Simulation/README.md

 |  000E   |	 1110 0000  |  E0  |  OUT	 | OUT <- A		| OUT = 51	       |
 |  000F   |	 1111 0000  |  F0  |  HLT	 | HLT		    | HLT	           |

+## ISAP-1 revision B version 1
+Revision B, I want to be an implementation of the SAP-1 computer that has the Control Unit made using microprogramming and storing microinstructions in ROM memory.

+I want version 1 to be an implementation of the SAP-1 Computer that is as close to the original as possible.
+This will be the reference, the starting point for creating a better version.

+The Block Diagram remains unchanged for Revision B of the SAP-1 and ISAP-1 computers compared to Revision A.

+The Instruction Set remains unchanged for Revision B of the SAP-1 and ISAP-1 computers compared to Revision A.

+This implies keeping all functional blocks implemented so far unchanged.

+Only the Control Block needs to be modified from the implementation with logic gates to the implementation using ROM memory for storing microinstructions as presented in the book on page 161 in subchapter 10-8.

+The design and implementation of the Control Block using a ROM memory are presented in this repository: \